sparkes/researchAgent/examples/gui/README.md

 - File not found errors
 - API errors
 - Analysis failures

-All errors are logged and displayed to the user in friendly message boxes.
+- Queue processing errors

+All errors are:
+- Logged to rotating log files
+- Displayed in the GUI log panel
+- Shown in user-friendly message boxes